Joy-Anna Duggar Receives Well-Wishes From Family After Announcing Engagement

-Joy-Anna Duggar is officially engaged now.
+Joy-Anna Duggar is officially engaged.
 The announcement came last week after there were hints about it on the previews for the next season of Counting On.
 Fans had speculated that this is where things were headed for Duggar as she has known Austin Forsyth for several years.
-The two officially began their courtship last fall but not much of it has been seen on the show.
+The two officially began their courtship last fall, but not much of it has been seen on the show.

 When something big happens in the Duggar family, several of the family members weigh in with their thoughts and well-wishes.
-From Joy-Anna’s engagement to the birth of Jessa’s newest child, video messages come out and are shared with Duggar fans.
+From Joy-Anna’s engagement to the birth of Jessa’s newest child, video messages are created and shared with Duggar fans.
 According to the Hollywood Gossip, Joy-Anna Duggar’s latest congratulatory message came from Jessa Duggar and Ben Seewald.
 They talked about how happy they were for the couple and mentioned they are excited about the big wedding day.
 A few days ago, Jill Duggar and Derick Dillard sent a video message to Joy-Anna from El Salvador where they are currently doing missionary work.
 They were also happy for Joy-Anna as she embarks on the journey of being a bride and wife.

 Joy Anna and Austin are engaged!! ???????? #duggar #19kids #19kidsandcounting #19kidsandcourting #duggarfam #like #likeitup #tagsforlikes #follow #cute #love #benessa #jerick #babyseewald #tlc #instagram #duggargirls #duggarboys #joyannaduggar #joyandaustin #austinforsyth